Poncho Sanchez

 Poncho Sanchez: The Conguero King of Latin Jazz

-Poncho Sanchez is an American conga player, bandleader, and vocalist who stands as a pillar of the Latin jazz genre.
-Hailing from Laredo, Texas, and raised in Los Angeles, California, his prolific career is defined by a Grammy Award win and over 30 albums that have solidified his status as a leading force in the music.
+Poncho Sanchez is an American conga player, bandleader, and vocalist who stands as a foundational pillar of Latin jazz.
+Hailing from Laredo, Texas, and raised in Norwalk, California, his major achievement is a prolific, decades-spanning career that has produced over thirty albums and a Grammy Award.

 Early career

-Born in 1951, Poncho Sanchez was deeply influenced by the conjunto and salsa music he heard at home and the soul jazz of artists like Cal Tjader.
-His professional break came in 1975 when he joined the band of vibraphonist Tjader, a pivotal apprenticeship that lasted until Tjader's death in 1982.
-This experience directly led to his own recording contract with Concord Records, which released his debut album, Sonando, in 1982.
+Born in 1951, Poncho Sanchez was deeply influenced by the conjunto and mambo music of his Mexican-American heritage and the soul jazz of the 1960s.
+His professional break came in 1975 when he joined the legendary band of vibraphonist Cal Tjader, serving as his conguero until Tjader's passing in 1982.

 Breakthrough